 Photography has come a long way in its relatively short history.
-In almost 200 years, the camera developed from a plain box that took blurry photos to the high-tech mini computers we use in our DSLRs and smartphones today.
+In almost 200 years, the camera developed from a plain box that took blurry photos to the high-tech mini computers found in today's DSLRs and smartphones.

 The story of photography is fascinating and it's possible to go into great detail.
 However, let's take a brief look at the highlights and major developments of this scientific art form.